sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 ## Style:
 - Open any windows either in maximized mode, or in split (left or right doesn't matter).
 99.9% cases.
-- Always Fonts: Consolas 13 pt / 17 px.
+- Always Fonts: Cascadia Mono 13 pt / 17 px.
 - Always Cursor: Line Cursor (|).
 - No AI at all for working.
 - Alt + Tab = Switch Windows.